 Intern Process Meeting

 During this weekly meeting with a senior clinician who does not provide primary supervision, interns are encouraged to share their impressions, concerns, and questions regarding their internship experience.
-Once a month, the interns will have "Intern support" with the training director and assistant training director in place of intern process.
+Once a term, the interns will have "Intern support" with the training director in place of intern process.
 This is an all-purpose meeting designed to:

 - Serve as a peer support group

 - Explore cohort dynamics and issues as needed